 - Available disk space is selected by default, simply click Next till Finish.

-Caution: there's potential system and data damage risk while resizing partitions.
+There's potential system and data damage risk while resizing partitions with unreliable software.
 Because, all parameters of associated disk, partition and files must be modified correctly.
-When shrinking and moving a partition, all files in it will be moved to new locations.
+Sometimes all files in the partition will be moved to new locations.
 Any software error or hardware issue could cause disaster.
 Therefore, you'd better make a backup first and run safe partition software.

 Better than other disk partition tool, NIUBI Partition Editor has advanced technologies to protect system, partitions and data: